 Who’s responsible for unauthorized purchases?

-Directions Credit Union debit and credit cards are protected by Zero Fraud Liability – that means you’re never responsible for unauthorized purchases.
+Directions Credit Union debit and credit cards come with Zero Fraud Liability which means you’re never responsible for unauthorized purchases.

 Keeping your account safe